Early Life and Education

 Philanthropy

-Zhang Xin and her husband established the SOHO China Foundation in 2005, focusing on educational initiatives.
-In 2014, they launched the SOHO China Scholarships, a $100 million initiative to support Chinese students at top universities worldwide.
+Zhang Xin and her husband are involved in philanthropy through the SOHO China Foundation.
+In 2005, they established the foundation to support education-focused initiatives in China.
+In 2014, they launched the SOHO China Scholarships, a $100 million initiative to fund Chinese students at top international universities, including Harvard, Yale, and the University of Chicago.